 ‘And that’s why birds do it

 Even educated fleas do it

 Let’s do it, let’s fall in love’

-Minehan was aghast, thinking Jack is singing to him.
+Minehan is aghast, thinking Jack is singing to him.
 But Jack takes Jill’s hand and sings the title line to her: “Let’s do it.’
 Once that crisis is avoided, David jumps in at the second verse.
-He learned all these show songs as a kid listening to his parents’ record collection.
+He learned all these show songs as a kid, listening to his parents’ record collection.
 He has to dance around the table and make it a full performance.
 Again, the other diners give us polite applause as we bow.

 “That calls for another round,” he announces.

 “No way,” everyone yells, making him sulk.
 He hates being denied.